wpaccessibility/wp-a11y-docs/docs/topics/forms/required/index.md

 # Indicate required fields in forms

 Clearly indicate to the user whether a form field is required.
 Then the user can tell what information they must provide to submit a form.

-You have two options:ç√c
+You have two options:

 1. By visually marking required fields.
 2. By visually marking optional fields.